The Insurance Claims Process

 Everett-Bellingham WA

 How do accident victims receive financial compensation?
-[VIDEO]
+[VIDEO](link is external)

 There are a few categories in which accident victims are awarded compensation after an accident: